-It is recommended that a suitably qualified person conduct walkover inspections of rehabilitated areas on a regular basis and following severe weather events to assess the following:
+It is recommended that a suitably qualified person conduct walkover inspections of rehabilitated areas regularly and following severe weather events to assess the following:

 - Signs of erosion

 - Cracking of the landfill cap

 - Differential settlement

 - Vegetation death

 - Surface water ponding.

 Any problems identified during the walkover inspections should be rectified as soon as practically possible.
 The frequency of monitoring can be decreased as the cap stabilises and vegetation becomes established during the aftercare period.